21 Best Seoul Attractions That You Can ONLY Try in Korea!

 what to do in seoul, things to do in seoul, best activities in seoul, seoul travel guide, best attractions and sights in seoul korea, visit seoul korea, namsan baekbeom square

-Seoul.
-20 years ago, this city was nothing special for most people, perhaps a classic layover on the way to Japan or China.
+The city offers a lot of unique Seoul attractions: a booming cafe culture, beautiful street artwork, amusement parks, buzzing nightlife, and more.
+20 years ago, Seoul was nothing special for most people, perhaps a classic layover on the way to Japan or China.
 But in the past few decades, Seoul has become a hotspot of culture, entertainment, and vibrant young life now famous all around the world.
 If you’re looking for a city that has it all, look no further than the incredible capital of Korea.
-Whether you want to dive into the past, taste the present, or explore the future, Seoul has something for you.

 Love K-pop?
 Well, you’re obviously in the right place.
 Love great food?
 Seoul has so many options, I had to write a separate article just about the traditional foods and the unique cafes.
 Shopping?
 Say no less—entire districts are dedicated just to trendy fashion.

-Seoul is one of my favorite cities in the world and I would love to show you why.
-Let’s take a look at what this amazing metropolis has to offer.
+This is one of my favorite cities in the world and I would love to show you some of the most beautiful places in Seoul and the top Seoul attractions to visit.
+Let’s take a look at what this amazing metropolis has to offer!

 COEX Starfield Library